MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 1. Download the [https://www.microsoft.com/en-us/download/details.aspx?id=44266](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
 1. Once you have it, double click and install it

+### Install Python

+**YOU MUST USE PYTHON 2.7**

+1. Grab the python package from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
+1. You should have something like `python-2.7.14.amd64.msi` which is the x86-64 MSI installer, run that and install the software to your C: drive
+1. Open a bash window
+1. Update your software with: `pip install -U pip setuptools wheel`
+1. Then install other python libraries: `pip install -U ar_markers future pysparklines pyserial the-collector numpy PyYAML nose simplejson fake-rpi build-utils`

-## OpenCV 3.3.1 (or newest)
+## OpenCV 3.4.0 (or newest)

 1. Download OpenCV 3.3.x from [https://github.com/opencv/opencv/releases](https://github.com/opencv/opencv/releases).
-Look for a file name like `opencv-3.3.1-vc14.exe`.
-Obviously if the current version is `3.4.2`, the the filename will have that version number in it instead of `3.3.1` Your browser should put it in your `Downloads` folder.
+Look for a file name like `opencv-3.4.0-vc14_vc15.exe`.
+Obviously if the current version is `3.4.2`, the the filename will have that version number in it instead of `3.4.0` Your browser should put it in your `Downloads` folder.
 If it goes else where, then adjust the instructions below.
 1. Go to the download location and double click on the `exe`, this will decompress it and create a `opencv` folder
 1. Grab the opencv library (`cv2.pyd`) and put it into your python library
     1. from: `C:\Users\<your username>\Downloads\opencv\build\python\2.7\x64\cv2.pyd`